-'''

-Fox Test

-Enter ESC to exit.
+''' Enter ESC to exit.

-The quick brown fox jumped over a lazy dog's back 1

-The quick brown fox jumped over a lazy dog's

-back

-times.

-The quick brown fox jumped over a

-lazy dog's

-hack 3 times.

-The quick brown fox jumped over a

-lazy dog's

-back

-times.

-The quick brown fox

-jumped over a

-lazy dog's

-back 5 times.

-The quick brown fox

-jumped over a

-lazy dog

-'s

-back

-6 times.

-The quick brown fox

-jumped over a

-lazy dog's

-back

-The quick brown fox

-jumped over a

-lazy dog

-back

-8 times.

-The quick brown fox

-jumped over a

-lazy dog's

-back 9 times.

-The quick brown fox

-jumped over a

-lazy dog

-s

-back 10 times.

-The quick brown fox

-jumped over a

-lazy dog's

-back 11 times.

-lazy dog

-s back 12 times.

-The quick brown fox

-jumped over a

-The quick brown fox

-jumped over a lazy dog's back 13 times.

-quick brown fox

-jumped over a lazy dog

-'s back 14 times.

-The quick brown fox

-jumped over a lazy dog's back 15 times.

-'''
+The quick brown fox jumped over a lazy dog's back 1 time.
+The quick brown fox jumped over a lazy dog's back 2 times.
+The quick brown fox jumped over a lazy dog's back 3 times.
+The quick brown fox jumped over a lazy dog's back 4 times.
+The quick brown fox jumped over a lazy dog's back 5 times.
+The quick brown fox jumped over a lazy dog's back 6 times.
+The quick brown fox jumped over a lazy dog's back 7 times.
+The quick brown fox jumped over a lazy dog's back 8 times.
+The quick brown fox jumped over a lazy dog's back 9 times.
+The quick brown fox jumped over a lazy dog's back 10 times.
+The quick brown fox jumped over a lazy dog's back 11 times.
+The quick brown fox jumped over a lazy dog's back 12 times.
+The quick brown fox jumped over a lazy dog's back 13 times.
+The quick brown fox jumped over a lazy dog's back 13 times.
+The quick brown fox jumped over a lazy dog's back 14 times.
+The quick brown fox jumped over a lazy dog's back 15 times. '''